Reliable, delicious and casual, with great views (kid friendly, too):

 Avoid at All Costs:

 Fish Hopper.
-TERRIBLE food and bad service.
+MEDIOCRE food and bad service, especially for the prices.
 It's always crowded with people who get trapped by their free samples on the sidewalk, and excellent view.
 DON'T GO.

 © 2016-2019 Simple Kona Beach Weddings.
 All Rights Reserved.